-Registration for Fall term (Sep-Dec 2022) is now open!
+Registration for Winter term (Jan-Mar 2023) is now open!

-This is an in-person music class, held at the VSO School
+These are in-person music classes, held at the VSO School

 Can music theory actually be fun?!

 For students who’ve had a minimum of one year of instrument lessons, and would like some hands-on help with learning note names and reading music, this play-based yet focused class explores music theory concepts to “demystify” instrumental learning and increase confidence.

 The hour long class is designed to support the learning of music theory in a fun and interactive setting.
 Concepts are taught through activities and games, and with minimal use of pencil and paper.
 The class is designed to help support young musicians – to help them get off to a strong start and increase their enjoyment and success in the learning of their instrument.